How to Make Campfire Cake in an Orange

 • There’s no clean up

 Until you’ve got your campfire cake baking skills dialled, there’s a high chance that you’ll manage to burn the base of a Dutch oven cake, leaving a crusty, sticky mess to clean up.
 Plus, if you’re making a single cake (instead of muffins), you’ll probably have to serve it up on plates.
 All of that means extra cleaning up.
-Campfire cakes in oranges require no clean up at all, as you eat directly from the orange.
+Campfire in oranges require no clean up at all, as you eat directly from the orange.
 That said, it can be a messy affair, but the majority of the mess will be contained within the foil.

 • The oranges flavour the cake